 Tired of chasing tail and being unsuccessful?
 Well, here are a few tips from the pros to get your Redfish game spot on.

-FISH TIPUnder absolutely no circumstance should you set the hook when the fish explodes on your bait.
+FISH TIPWhen using a Top water plug, under absolutely no circumstance should you set the hook when the fish explodes on your bait.
 This is the number one way to lose the fish’s interest and have some new body piercings.

 The jerk baits can be rigged with a weighted weedless worm hook.
 Top waters are a great way to work mullet schools on the flats and blind casting early morning and late evening near mangrove edges.
 Great Top waters are the Heddon Spooks and Spook Jr’s., and Rapala Skitterwalks.
 Keep working the lure until you feel the weight of the fish on your line.
 Suspending baits are an awesome way to work potholes, patchy bottoms, and grass flats in the middle of the day.
 The Mirrolure 17mr has rapidly become the go to suspending bait.
 Rapala Twitching Wraps, as well as the Mirrolure 19mr are also effective baits.